MarcoDesrouleaux/Azure-Network-Diagnostics/README.md

 <img src="https://i.imgur.com/fG3ViG9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br>2.
 Once you open VM1, copy the Public IP address on the right side of the page.
 For this example: We will copy "20.88.18.59" from the page.
 <img src="https://i.imgur.com/VseLPOC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br>3.
-Once copied, click on the start menu and look for "Remote Desktop Connection" and open it.
+Once copied, click on the start menu to look for "Remote Desktop Connection" and open it.
 <br>4.
 Paste it on where it says "Computer" then click the "Connect button".
 <table>
 <tr>